© Denzil Green

-And there are carrot cultivars that mature at much smaller sizes than other Carrots.
+And there are carrot cultivars that mature at much smaller sizes than other carrots.
 Examples include some types of Nantes Carrots, or Planet Carrots.
 These types of carrots evolved (or were developed) to be much shorter than other carrots, so that they wouldn't need to struggle growing down into soils that were dense (longer carrots prefer fluffy, loose soil.)
-There is for instance one variety of Nantes carrots which grows to be only up to 4 inches (10 cm) long, which is sometimes sold as a "Baby Carrot."
+There is for instance one variety of Nantes carrots which grows to be only up to 10 cm (4 inches) long, which is sometimes sold as a "baby carrot."

 That being said, however, what you buy in small plastic bags in grocery stores may not even be any of the above.
-They are often just small, baby-carrot looking pieces carved out of large, fully-matured Carrots.
-The real name for these is actually "Baby Cut" Carrots, but marketers will often use the abbreviated term.
-Generally, processors get about three "Baby Carrots" out of one large carrot.
+They are often just small, baby-carrot looking pieces carved out of large, fully-matured carrots that have been mechanically peeled first..
+The real name for these is actually "Baby Cut" carrots, but marketers will often use the abbreviated term.
+Generally, processors get about three "baby carrots" out of one large carrot.

 If you want to pay the extra for the shape, or for the convenience of having the pieces already peeled and washed for you as a quick, healthy snack food, do so, but don't do so thinking you're getting superior taste: true small carrots, such as those of the Nantes or Planet types, will be milder and sweeter.

 Good source of vitamin A. Also contains some protein, carbohydrate, folacin and fibre.

 Per 1 pound (450g) bag of baby carrots: 242mg sodium